 During your studies, you can work on campus or off campus* without applying for a work permit.
 You can even work full-time during your vacation and on scheduled holidays.
 In either case, you need a valid study permit and must be registered as a full-time student.

 * You can work up to 20 hours per week off campus during regular school terms/semesters.
 Update:From November 15, 2022, until December 31, 2023, international students who are in Canada and who have off-campus work authorization on their study permit will not be restricted by the 20-hour-per-week rule.
 Learn more.

 After I Graduate, Which Permit do I Need to Work on a Temporary Basis?

 Once you receive official confirmation from your educational institution that you have successfully completed your program of study, you then have 180 days to apply for a post-graduation work permit from Immigration, Refugees and Citizenship Canada.
 But note that this permit is temporary.
 It is only valid for a period equivalent to that of your studies, or up to three years.

 Permanent Residency: Working and Staying Over the Long-Term

 If you are planning to settle in Greater Montréal, it is best to apply to become a permanent resident of Canada earlier rather than later.
 As soon as you are a permanent resident, you can work without any restrictions.

-To become a permanent resident, you must first obtain a Québec selection certificate (CSQ) from the Ministère de l’Immigration, de la Diversité et de l’Inclusion (MIDI) of Québec.
-If you meet the required criteria, the Québec experience program (PEQ) generally allows you to obtain the CSQ within one month.
+To become a permanent resident, you must first obtain a Québec selection certificate (CSQ) from the Ministère de l’Immigration, de la Francisation et de l’Intégration (MIFI) of Québec.
+If you meet the required criteria, the Québec experience program (PEQ) generally allows you to obtain the CSQ within six months.
 If you are not admissible to the PEQ, check out your eligibilty for the Regular program – Foreign student in Québec (PRTQ).